-Close-kin mark recapture
+2.4 Close-kin mark recapture

 Close-kin mark recapture (CKMR), which began tissue collection in 2014-15, is a high priority for CCSBT as it provides an estimate of abundance and is included in the Operating Model.
-An update of this work is provided in Farley et al. (2019).
+Information on this index and update is provided in Hillary et al. (2016) and Hillary et al. (2020), repectively.
 An empirical index of spawning stock abundance has been developed for inclusion in this paper and for use in the review of fisheries indicators by the ESC.
-This proposed index is provided below for ESC consideration and discussion.
-The index is not currently included in Appendix 1.
+The index is not included in Appendix 1.

-Fig. 3.
-Proposed empirical index of spawning stock abundance from CKMR Parent-Offspring Pairs (POPs) for use in CCSBT ESC review of fisheries indicators.
+Figure 3.
+Empirical index of spawning stock abundance from CKMR Parent-Offspring Pairs (POPs) for use in CCSBT ESC review of fisheries indicators.
 The raw index, for a given juvenile birth year (Juvenile cohort), is calculated as the number of comparisons (across all adult capture ages and years) divided by the number of identified POPs (across all adult capture ages and years) in the time-series.
 The CV on the index is 1/square-root (number of POPs).
 The index plotted in the figure above has been standardised to the mean of the series.
 The error bars are +/- one standard error.

-Catch per unit effort
+2.5 Catch per unit effort

-New Zealand domestic longline CPUE
+2.5.1 New Zealand domestic longline CPUE